sparors/ussd-docs/source/docs/installation.md

 By default new state classes will be created in *project/app/Http/Ussd directory* with *App\Http\Ussd* namespace.
 That can be changed with the *class_namespace* variable in **ussd/config.php**.

 The *store* variable specify which particular store to use.
-The list stores can be found in **config/cache.php** under the stores array variable.
+The list can be found in **config/cache.php** under the stores array variable.
 Leave it at null to use your default cache store.

-When using the magic methods of record class to save data *(to be spoken of later)*, you can not specify the ttl option for the cache, the *cache_tll* variable sets the default value.
+When using the magic methods of a record class to save data *(to be spoken of later)*, you can not specify the ttl option for the cache, the *cache_tll* variable sets the default value.

-*cache_default* variable also specify the default value to return when a paricular key can not be found in the cache when accessed using the magic methods of record class *(to be spoken of later)*.
+*cache_default* variable also specify the default value to return when a paricular key can not be found in the cache when accessed using the magic methods of a record class *(to be spoken of later)*.